ravi-2912/CFD-Mesh-Techniques/README.md

-# CFD-Mesh-Techniques
-Mesh techniques for an ellipse for purpose of CFD.
+# Meshing Techniques for CFD

-The following meshing techniques are demosntrated in this program
+Microsoft Visual Studio C++ .NET (2013) and Legacy OpenGL project to demonstrate three diferent meshing techniques for Computation Fluid Dynamics (CFD).
+The following three meshing algorithms are used in this project:
 1. Multi Surface Methods (MSM)
 2. Transfinite Interpolation (TFI)
-3. Elliptic Partial Differential Equatins (PDE)
+3. Elliptic Partial Differential Equations (PDE)

-Further details to follow.

-Implemented in Microsoft Visual Studion 2013.

-# Meshing Techniques for CFD

-Microsoft Visual Studio C++ .NET (2013) and Legacy OpenGL project to demonstrate three diferent meshing techniques for Computation Fluid Dynamics (CFD).

 ## Getting Started

-Just download and open the Visual Studio Solution file with extension "sln" from within the Visual Studion.
+Just download and open the Visual Studio Solution file with extension "sln" from within the Visual Studio.

 ### Prerequisites